rmscode/binary-garden/docs/hardware/dell-emc/powervault-me4/me4-best-practice.md

 # Best Practices

+## General Best Practices for Hyper-V

+### Guest Integration Services

+One common issue occurs when VMs are migrated from an older physical host or cluster to a newer one.
+The integration services do not get updated automatically, and degraded performance may be encountered as a result, that may erroneously point the administrator to suspect the storage array as the cause of the problem.

+Aside from performance problems, one of the key indications that integration services are outdated or not present on a Windows VM is the presence of unknown devices in Device Manager for the VM.

+For more information, see [Hyper-V: Guest Integration Services](../../../software/hyper-v.md#guest-integration-services).

 ## Configure E-Mail and SNMP Notifications

 The Notifications tab provides options for you to set up and test several types of system notifications.
 These include: